Critical Writing And Thinking

 Writing as a Process of Discovery

 Unlike passive Writing, where you transcribe your thoughts, good Writing is a process of discovery.
-Novice writers may think they need to know everything before they begin, but the true power of Writing lies in exploring new ideas through the act of writing itself.
+Novice writers may think they need to know everything before they begin, but the true power of writing lies in exploring new ideas through the act of writing itself.

 - Reference: Forster, E.M.
 (1927).
 “Aspects of the Novel” (Harcourt, Brace & Company).